hearvox/wiki-media-cred/README.md

 *[drafting…]*
 Goal: Turn Wikimedia into a news-site credibility tool.

-These are the resources and data diary for the <a href="https://misinfocon.com/turning-wikimedia-into-a-news-site-credibility-tool-422dbf28fdec">Wikicred/Iffy.news project</a>, adding news-site credibility indicators, found in external databases, into Wikidata/Wikipedia.
+These are resources and a data diary for the <a href="https://misinfocon.com/turning-wikimedia-into-a-news-site-credibility-tool-422dbf28fdec">Wikicred/Iffy.news project</a>, adding news-site credibility indicators, found in external databases, into Wikidata/Wikipedia.
 The datasets I had access to were mostly U.S. and English.
 Those with news-media data for other countries and languages may find this repo helpful.

 The following workflow came from trial and many errors in my attempts to:
 * Find news-media items in Wikidata.